Show sidebar Domain-specific ECI

 Did you add additional math or software engineering benchmarks to construct the SWE-ECI or Math-ECI?

-No, the benchmarks used to calculate the domain-specific ECIs are a subset of the benchmarks used to construct the general ECI.
+No, the benchmarks used to calculate the math and SWE domain-specific ECIs are a subset of the benchmarks used to construct the general ECI.
+The cyber ECI is the exception: it incorporates many cyber benchmarks that are not part of the general ECI (see the Cyber ECI section above).

 Acknowledgements